DataDog/azureservicefabric-dotnet-tracing-sample/README.md

 description: "The quickstart contains an application with multiple services demonstrating the concepts of service communication and use of reliable dictionaries, in conjunction with Datadog installation."
 ---

+# NOTE: This document is outdated.
+The recommended way to deploy the tracer in Service Fabric is with the [Datadog.Trace.Bundle](https://www.nuget.org/packages/Datadog.Trace.Bundle) NuGet package.

 # Service Fabric .NET Tracer Quickstart
 This repository contains an quickstart project for [Microsoft Azure Service Fabric](https://azure.microsoft.com/services/service-fabric/).
 The quickstart project contains a single application with multiple services demonstrating the basic concepts of service communication and use of reliable dictionaries.